rosmo-robot/smartcar_shield/README.md

 world via WiFi and Bluetooth.

 There are 4 motors with directional odometers which enable not only to determine how much the wheels have moved but also the direction they spin.
+See [Smartcar 1.0 documentation](https://github.com/platisd/smartcar_shield#smartcar-shield)

 ![Platform V1](https://raw.githubusercontent.com/rosmo-robot/smartcar_shield/master/extras/images/smart.jpg)